shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 only having the zombies win by reaching the end of the board (reaches the house) and the zombies can only be killed by peashooters and cherrybombs.

+Likes:
+- As a group, we were easily able to communicate and collabroate with each other.
+- As this course was a first project development course, we've learned foundations of a MVC implementation as well as UML digrams.
+- As we were documenting each milestone, it became easier to make new and improved modifications on the next iterations.
+- Documentation is also a skill we've improved on throughout this course.
+- We were not familiar with the game, so it pushed us out of our comfort zome.

+Dislikes:
+- At the start of the course, we were hoping to choose our game (project).
+- The Plant vs. Zombie game was not particularly appealing to us as a group.

 Overall, the process was a good learning experience in software development.

  ========================================================================================================
  Specifications to better understand the game: